Dynamics of spinning test bodies in the Schwarzschild space-time: reduction and circular orbits

 We express $z$ in terms of the value of the Casimir function $C_\circ(\vec{Z})=c^2$:

 the corresponding region is shown in Fig. \ref{fig6}b.
 Then, taking this relation into account and substituting \eqref{eq_N1} into $F(\vec{E})=\ell$, we obtain

 where $\ell \in(\ell^*, +\infty)$ and

 The equilibrium points $\mathcal{N}_1^\pm$ have $E_1=0$.
 Therefore, they lie, according to \eqref{eqth}, in the equatorial plane $\theta = \dfrac{\pi}{2}$.
 In addition to them, the reduced system \eqref{eq_EZ} also possesses equilibrium points that have $E_3=0$, but $E_1 \neq 0$.
-For them $\theta \neq \dfrac{\pi}{2}$ and they are not given by explicit relations, and so we represent them in the following implicit form:
+According to \eqref{eqth}, for them it holds that $\theta \neq \dfrac{\pi}{2}$ and they are not given by explicit relations, and so we represent them in the following implicit form:

 where the parameters $r$ and $z$ satisfy the following system:

 \begin{rem} To obtain relations \eqref{eq001}, one needs to restrict system \eqref{eq_EZ} to relations \eqref{eq_N2}.
 This leaves us with the following two equations: